 The best part about a full-screen media layout is that it is very impactful and it is relatively simple than most layouts.
 You don’t need to waste hours and hours designing this layout.
 Depending on your choice, you can embed one or multiple videos in the background.
 If your top priority is conversion, then you should definitely try out a full-screen media layout.

 8. Grid Layout

 In the grid layout, designers use multiple images or illustrations in the grid format and keep them above the fold on the website.
-The best example of Grid Layout is Malika Favre, who is a French artist of London.
+The best example of a Grid Layout is Malika Favre, who is a French artist in London.
 They used multiple arts in the grid layout to show the full use of different colors on a webpage.

 In the beginning, they used the modular grid layout, and then later on the page, you can see the hierarchical grid layout focusing on more critical projects.
 You can try another style in the grid layout where you embed images in the grid format, leaving no space in the middle.
-If you are running a blog want a really clean layout, then you can try out the Grid layout.
+If you are running a blog and want a really clean layout, then you can try out the Grid layout.

 9. Boxes Layout

 The boxes layout is popular among designers.
 In this layout, designers use the complete box layout to embed their most popular image or video in the background.
 You can also use smaller boxes below the big box.
 But it would be best if you did not overuse the smaller boxes; the limit is two to five.
 The best example of the Boxes layout is the website of TSX broadway.